 The Cognitive Function Scanner Mobile Test Suite app runs on smartphones and tablets driven by the Android operating system, for example devices produced by Samsung.
 The app has shown to work on Android releases from version 6.0.
 The current version of the app takes up approximately 30 MB of the device memory.

-The Cognitive Function Scanner Mobile Test Suite app is a stand-alone system completely independent of the Internet, telephone system or any other way of communication network.
+The Cognitive Function Scanner Mobile Test Suite app is a stand-alone system completely independent of the Internet, telephone system or any other type of communication network.
 Test results are stored in client-specific files in a dedicated folder on the device from which they any time can be retrieved according to the needs of the psychologist.
 The result files can be printed, moved to a permanent storage, and/or be concatenated into datasets for subsequent statistical analysis.

 The Cognitive Function Scanner Mobile app comes with reference values obtained by the PC-version.
 The reference values covering the age span from 25 to 75 years are collected via large-scale investigations of representative samples of the Danish general population, (N=1,026 and N=711), respectively.